Prasannarajmallipudi/Linux-Server-Configuration/README.md

 ```
 - Logged in as `grader`, install git: `sudo apt-get install git`

--Clone and setup the Item Catalog project from the GitHub repository
+- Clone and setup the Item Catalog project from the GitHub repository
 ```
 - While logged in as grader,
 - From the /var/www directory, Clone the catalog project: